 Is It Illegal to Transport an Undocumented Immigrant Within the U.S.?

-Federal laws concerning transport of aliens who are in the U.S. illegally.
+Federal laws concerning transport of aliens who are in the U.S. illegally; and developing state laws on the matter.

-Many undocumented immigrants live in the United States, and it's entirely possible that you know some, perhaps without realizing it.
-That has led some people to worry that giving one of them a ride, perhaps in a carpool or similar situation, or even was hired as a taxi, Lyft, or Uber driver, could be a crime.
-We'll look here at whether that's truly an issue.
+Many undocumented immigrants or aliens live in the United States, and it's entirely possible that you know some, perhaps without realizing it.
+That has led some people to worry that it could be a crime to give one of them a ride, for example in a carpool or even while driving for a ridesharing app like Lyft or Uber.
+While this is unlikely to be a problem for the average driver under federal law, drivers who cross state borders should be aware of how they could be affected by new state laws.

 Federal Law Makes Transporting Undocumented Immigrants a Crime

-In order to convict someone under this section of the law, the prosecutors would need to show that:
+In order to convict someone under this section of the law, the prosecutors would need to prove each of these things:

 • the defendant transported or attempted to transport a noncitizen within the U.S.